Saint Michael The Archangel

 2025-2026

 The 2025 Appeal is now officially launched.
 Our Parish goal is $22,000 to help support the many services and charities and outreach programs that benefit from the donations to the Appeal.
-If you did not receive a packet from the Diocese you may pick one up at the side entrance.
-Funds are used exclusively for programs, etc. No Appeal Funds are ever used for legal fees or settlements.
+Help us reach our goal by making a donation to the Appeal which helps the Archdiocese continue to provide many programs and assistance for the needy.

 Forward With Faith